Empty Nest Grief

 Women are culturally conditioned from birth to function as a nurturer.
 Additionally, most women have internal drives that push us to create a socially safe place for our biological offspring.
-This would include a permanent partnership, usually in the form of marriage and a solid sense of financial security.
+This would include a permanent partnership, usually in the form of marriage, and a solid sense of financial security.

 Wired For Nurture, Women Often Have Empty Nest Grief

 Yet women often find themselves struggling with controlling behavior around their children.
-Our brain has helped us process millions of hours of mother-child interaction, and it is difficult to transition to a “friendship” with our own children.
+Our brain has helped us process millions of hours of mother-child interaction, and it is difficult to transition to a “friendship” with our children.

 When children leave the home, a woman has most likely entered her menopausal years.
-It is high irony to say goodbye to the people that have occupied most of your waking hours (and some nighttime ones as well) and then make emotional peace with your sagging skin and hot flashes.
+It is a high irony to say goodbye to the people that have occupied most of your waking hours (and some nighttime ones as well) and then make emotional peace with your sagging skin and hot flashes.

 Sorry mom.
 You were useful, and now you are not.

 Empty nest grief might look like the following: